satshree/vision/README.md

 # Vision 2.0
 Scan Your Network for Online Hosts with VISION. <br> Vision will scan your network and list out all the online devices.
-The front end GUI of Vision is built with 'Electron'.
-The main backend process is built completely in Python.
+Vision is built with React.js for UI, Electron.js for desktop platform and Python at the heart of Vision for network scanning.
 <hr>
-<i>This is the 2nd version of VISION.</i>  <br>
+<b>This is the 2nd version of VISION.</b>  <br>
 For the first version, Vision was built on Electron.js and plain HTML, CSS, JavaScript with Python.
-In this second version, the GUI of Vision is developed using React.js and the Python files have been compiled into Microsoft Windows Executable Binaries.
-This introduces more stable and fluent GUI with no necessity of installing Python dependencies on user's system.
+In this second version, the UI of Vision is developed using React.js and the Python files have been compiled into Microsoft Windows Executable Binaries.
+This introduces more stable and fluent UI with no necessity of installing Python dependencies on user's system.

 ## Requirements
 The following tools must be installed in order to run Vision.